 #1 – Double Knees to Chest

 If it’s difficult for you to do this exercise on the floor because of your lower back pain, you can do the stretches in your bed.
-That way it would be easy for you to get on and off.
+That way, it will be easy for you to get on and off.

-Start off with 1 set of 2 reps.
-Perform this exercise for a hold of a couple of seconds then build it up for 20 seconds.
+Start with one set of 2 reps.
+Perform this exercise for a hold of a couple of seconds, and then build it up for 20 seconds.
 The intensity is light.
-You are looking for a light stretch in the lower back, hip, and pelvis area.
+You are looking for a light stretch in the lower back, hip and pelvis area.

 #2 – Single Knee to Chest

 Lie on your back on the floor.
 Relax the upper body.
-Bend one knee and pull it towards your chest.
+Bend one knee and pull it toward your chest.
 You are looking for a stretch in the low back and pelvis area.

-When it comes to the hand positions if you have knee pain, first thing is you can pull the knee towards you from the hamstrings.
-Then if you can’t bend your knee that much, you can place your hands on the top of the knee.
-The second thing is if your leg is straight, you’ll feel more stretch and that would be uncomfortable to your lower back.
+When it comes to the hand positions, if you have knee pain, the first thing is you can pull the knee toward you from the hamstrings.
+Then, if you can’t bend your knee that much, you can place your hands on the top of the knee.
+The second thing is if your leg is straight, you’ll feel more stretch, and that will be uncomfortable to your lower back.

-What you can do is bend one knee to put the lower back into a better and more comfortable position.
-Then you do the single knee to chest exercise.
+In that case, what you can do is bend one knee to put the lower back into a better, more comfortable position.
+Then, you do the single knee to chest exercise.

 Single Knee to Chest

-Start off with 1 set of 2 reps alternating back and forth.
-Perform this exercise with a hold of for 3-5 seconds then move to 20 seconds hold.
+Start with one set of 2 reps, alternating back and forth.
+Perform this exercise with a hold of for 3 to 5 seconds, and then move to a 20-second hold.
 The intensity is light.
 We are doing a static stretch.
 You are looking for a light stretch in the lower back and pelvis area.

-Lie on your back on the floor and put your hands out to the side.
-Relax.
+Lie on your back on the floor and put your hands out to the side and relax.
 Drop your whole body.
 Bend one knee and bring it across your body.
 Rotate through the pelvis and low back area while maintaining your shoulders on the floor.

-Start off with 1 set of 2 reps on each side, alternating back and forth.
+Start with one set of 2 reps on each side, alternating back and forth.
 Perform this exercise for a hold of 20 seconds.
-The intensity is light.
-This exercise is a pretty intense stretch and put a lot of rotation and twisting in the low back area.
+The intensity is light to moderate.
+This exercise is an intense stretch and puts a lot of rotation and twisting in the low back area.

 #4 – Forward Fold

-Start off with 1 set of 2 reps.
-Perform this exercise for a hold of 3-5 seconds then progress to 20 seconds hold.
+Start with one set of 2 reps.
+Perform this exercise for a hold of 3 to 5 seconds then progress to 20 seconds hold.
 The intensity is light.
 You might feel a stretch in your hamstring and glute areas.